ingridstevens/ingridstevens/README.md

 ## About Me

-I'm passionate about leveraging Language Model technologies to revolutionize access to knowledge, making it more affordable, faster, and accurate.
-My mission is to empower individuals with tools that simplify the complexities of information, especially in traditionally convoluted domains, ensuring accessibility for all.
+I'm interested in using LLMs to improve access to knowledge: making access more affordable, faster, and accurate.
+My projects often involve developing tools that simplify the complexities of information, especially in traditionally convoluted domains, ensuring accessibility for all.

 Let's connect and collaborate! 😁